GetUserPreferredUILanguages function (winnls.h)

 Alternatively if this parameter is set to 0 and pwszLanguagesBuffer is set to NULL, the function retrieves the required size of the language buffer in pcchLanguagesBuffer.

 Returns TRUE if successful or FALSE otherwise.
-To get extended error information, the application can call GetLastError, which can return one of the following error codes:
+To get extended error information, the application can call GetLastError function, which can return one of the following error codes: